pedroxcav/pedroxcav/README.md

 ### About Me
 <code>System.out.println("Hello, world!");</code>

-👨🏼‍💻 A Dveloper with Java
+👨🏼‍💻 A Developer with Java

 👨🏻‍🎓 Computer Science student at <a href="https://www.usjt.br/">São Judas</a>